wak-sudo/AtariLogoSharp/README.md

 ## How to use ##

-The available Atari Logo language syntax is listed under Help -> Manual
+The available Atari Logo language syntax is listed in the application under Help -> Manual

-You can also read the user manual on the [Wiki](wiki/User-manual) page.
+You can also read the user manual on the [Wiki](https://github.com/wak-sudo/AtariLogoSharp/wiki/User-manual) page.